Community Memories

 From there, I was hired as the Secretary of the Chair, and I began going to college.
 I got my AA at Mount SAC, then I went on to Pitzer.
 Five years after I started my AA, I got my master’s in education, working with Daryl Smith in CGU’s School of Education.

-Graduating with my master’s degree in 1992.
+Ethel Rogers graduating with her master’s degree in 1992.

 So, I got to go to school with professors who I worked with, which was wonderful.
 I was the Associate Director for the Community College Leadership Development Institute, which was a grant that the School of Education had gotten.
 We worked for two years putting on conferences in Tucson, Arizona, and I retired after that.